ahmadk953/poixpixel-discord-bot/README.md

 > This project is not actively being developed.

 > [!TIP]
-> Want to see the bot in action?
+> Want to test out the bot?
 Join the [Poixpixel Discord Server](https://discord.gg/KRTGjxx7gY)

 Install: ``yarn install``